Skip to main content

 Fork the repository and check the content in the different folders to adjust it.

-Once a new platform has been deployed, the need of transferring geodata from one instance to the new one might arise.
-To this end, a dump of the old data has to be created, the data has to be restored in the new database, and access rights might have to be adjusted.
+Once a new platform has been deployed, the need to transfer geodata from one instance to the new one might arise.
+To this end, a dump of the old data must be created and restored in the new database, and access rights might have to be adjusted.
 You can use the following snippets for your reference:

 • Dump